emissary-ingress/emissary/reference/filter-reference.md

     * `.token.Header` → `map[string]interface{}` the JWT header, as parsed JSON
     * `.token.Claims` → `map[string]interface{}` the JWT claims, as parsed JSON
     * `.token.Signature` → `string` the token signature
+    * `.httpHeader` → [`http.Header`][] a copy of the header of the incoming HTTP request.
+Any changes to `.httpHEader` (such as by using using `.httpHeader.Set`) have no effect.
+It is recommended to use `.httpHeader.Get` instead of treating it as a map, in order to handle capitalization correctly.

    Any headers listed will override (not append to) the original request header with that name.